 School is done for the day, or the week or the summer... now what!?
 Our group programs open up all sorts of new doors for children with special needs.
 Join us as we meet new friends, learn new skills and adapt each activity to the level of your child, and most of all; have fun!

-Our sincere thanks to the Rexall Foundation, for sponsoring Park IT in 2017 and making this summertime of fun and friendship possible for local families!
+Our sincere thanks to the Rexall Foundation, for sponsoring Park IT once again in 2018 and making this summertime of fun and friendship possible for local families!